-- Always fill the dishwasher with dishes before cleaning a load.
-Dishwashers use between 35 to 45 litres per cycle and hand washing uses about the same amount each time you wash.
-Therefore, it makes sense to use the dishwasher only once at the end of the day.
+- Always fill the dishwasher completely before cleaning a load.
+Dishwashers use between 35 and 45 litres per cycle and hand washing dishes uses about the same amount each time you wash.

-- Set on the “energy saver” or shortest cycle.
+- Set the dishwasher on the “energy saver” or shortest cycle.

 - Drippy faucets lose a tremendous amount of water.
 Have them fixed or replaced.

-The bathroom accounts for about 65% of the water used inside the home so there is where the savings potential exists in a big way:
+The bathroom accounts for about 65% of the water used within the home.

 - When shaving, fill the sink up a few inches to rinse the shaver, never keep the water running.

-- When brushing teeth, don’t let the water run.
-Fill a mug for rinsing.
+- When brushing teeth, don’t leave the water running.

 - A shower uses much less hot water than bathing in a full tub.
-For those who prefer to bathe, it is not necessary to fill more than ½ of the tub.
+For those who prefer to bathe, it is not necessary to fill more than half of the tub.

 - Showers are the second highest user of water in the house and regular showerheads flow at a rate of about 20 litres per minute.
-The newer water conservation showerheads use 9.5 litres at 80 psi.
-Although they use less, the jets are designed to provide a very satisfying spray.
+Newer, more efficient showerheads use just 8 litres per minute.
+Although they use less water, the jets are designed to maintain the feeling of a higher flow.

 - A leaking toilet valve can do major damage to your conservation efforts.
-A toilet that runs continuously, can leak enough in one year to fill an entire swimming pool.
-Check the height of the water inside the tank to make sure that the levels is not above the overflow tube.
+A toilet that runs continuously can leak enough in one year to fill an entire swimming pool.

 Checking for Leaks

 The average lawn may need about 100,000 litres of water in a growing season.
 Most often lawns are over watered and there is run off.
-Also, watering in the midday sun results in evaporation, so the best time to water is early morning or late afternoon.
+Watering in the midday sun results in evaporation, therefore the best time to water your lawn is in the early morning or late afternoon.
 After heavy rains, watering may not be needed for a week or more.

 In dry summer conditions, lawns go dormant.
-It is not dead, it is growing at a slower rate, which is normal.
+It is not dead; it is growing at a slower rate, which is normal.
 When frequent rains return, the lawn will become green again.
-Watering can cause the lawn to come out of dormancy and “browning” can occur it allowed to go dormant again in the same season.
+Watering can cause the lawn to come out of dormancy and “browning” can occur if allowed to go dormant again in the same season.

 For plant watering, drip irrigation through porous tubes delivers water to the root zone efficiently.
 Soaker hoses with the holes pointed towards the ground are also efficient.
 Oscillating sprinklers are the worst offenders since they lose as much as 50% through evaporation.